 North Carolina Average Auto Insurance Rates

 Looking at average car insurance rates in your state can be a good strategy when you’re shopping for a new policy.
 This is because it can tell you how much you should pay, relative to what others in your state pay for auto coverage.
-However, remember that you can end up paying more or less than the average.
+However, remember that you can end up paying more or less than the mean.
 Certain details about you can affect your rates, like your:

 - Driving experience